mark-watson/PythonAIBook/manuscript/AnomalyDetection.md

 The results reveal an important lesson about the tradeoff between supervised and unsupervised approaches:

-**Gaussian Detector (F1 = 0.85)**: Because it uses cross-validation labels to tune epsilon, it achieves excellent balance — 90% precision with 80% recall.
+**Gaussian Detector (F1 = 0.85)**: Because it uses cross-validation labels to tune epsilon, it achieves excellent balance: 90% precision with 80% recall.
 It correctly classifies 90% of all test samples.

 **Isolation Forest (F1 = 0.74)**: It catches *every* anomaly (100% recall) but at the cost of many false positives (59% precision).
 It flags 38% of normal samples as anomalous.
-This is a common characteristic of unsupervised detectors — they err on the side of caution.
+This is a common characteristic of unsupervised detectors: they err on the side of caution.

-The takeaway: **when you have even a small set of labeled anomalies for tuning, a simpler statistical model can outperform a more sophisticated unsupervised one.** In practice, many production systems use a hybrid approach — an unsupervised detector for initial screening, followed by a tuned model (or human review) for the final decision.
+The takeaway: **when you have even a small set of labeled anomalies for tuning, a simpler statistical model can outperform a more sophisticated unsupervised one.** In practice, many production systems use a hybrid approach: an unsupervised detector for initial screening, followed by a tuned model (or human review) for the final decision.

 ### Evaluation Metrics for Anomaly Detection